The co-founders' story

 Beach access, upscale, residential feel

-We're specific to Phuket.
+Everything is Phuket-specific.
 You won't find generic "Thailand advice" here.
-Every guide covers Phuket specifically — our neighborhoods, our hospitals, our immigration officers, our banks, our schools, our communities.
-When visa rules change in Phuket, we update immediately.
+Every guide covers Phuket specifically — the actual neighbourhoods, the specific hospitals, the real Chalong Immigration Office, the banks with expat-friendly branches in Phuket Town.
+When visa rules change at Thai Immigration, we update immediately.

 We update constantly.
 Thailand's visa landscape shifts.
-Property prices change.
+Property prices move.
 New hospitals open.
-New schools accept students.
-We live here full-time, so we notice these changes and update our guides to reflect reality.
+New schools take international enrolments.
+We live here full-time, so we notice these changes and update guides to reflect current reality — not what was true three years ago.

 We're honest about trade-offs.
-Housing in Bang Tao is expensive but quieter.
-Patong is fun but noisy.
-Phuket Town is cheap but culturally jarring.
-We don't pretend every area is perfect — we describe the real pros and cons so you can make the choice that's right for you.
+Bang Tao is stunning but expensive and car-dependent.
+Patong is convenient but noisy.
+Phuket Town is the best value but culturally the biggest adjustment.
+We won't tell you every area is perfect — we describe the real pros and cons so you can make the right choice for your situation.

 Complete articles, step-by-step walkthroughs, detailed breakdowns